 ✓

-They will forget this if you don't put it in yourself.
+They will forget the charger if you don't put it in yourself.
+A portable battery pack is also worth sending — dorm outlets are never where you need them.

-Your student's choir director will tell them this forty times.
+Your student's choir director will say this forty times.
 Staying hydrated is the single most important thing for vocal health.
 Make sure it actually goes in the bag.

 ✓